Skip to content

 Balancing Openness and Security

-• Controlled Access: Security screening ensures separation between public and administrative areas.
+• Controlled Access: Security screening separating public and administrative functions.

 Architectural Interpretation